Looking for information in Spanish?Yes!|No, stay with English.

 Back to Features

-Orcas at SeaWorld spend most of their time floating listlessly at the surface of the water with little to no shade from the hot blistering sun.
-In the wild, orcas spend up to 95 percent of their time submerged and would find shade in the depths of the ocean, but at SeaWorld their tanks are far too shallow.
-Their deepest tank is 40 feet deep—not nearly deep enough to give them a reprieve from the harsh elements.
-Because of this, orcas have perpetual sunburns, which are shielded from the public eye with the help of black zinc oxide, which matches their skin.
-Although zinc oxide is also used as a sunblock, orcas almost always have sunburn before it is applied.
+Orcas at SeaWorld spend most of their time floating listlessly on the surface of the water with little to no shade from the hot, blistering sun.
+In nature, orcas spend up to 95% of their time submerged and would find shade in the depths of the ocean.
+But at SeaWorld, their tanks are far too shallow—about 34 feet deep—not nearly deep enough to give them a reprieve from the harsh sun.
+Because of this, orcas have perpetual sunburns, which former trainers have reported were shielded from the public eye with black zinc oxide, which matches their skin.
+Although zinc oxide was also used as sunblock, orcas were almost always sunburned before it was applied.

 seaworld4